-- 21) The main employers in the Plan area are agricultural, with a number of farms and nurseries, three public houses and three nursing homes.
+- 21) The main employers in the plan area are agricultural, with a number of farms and nurseries, plus three public houses and three nursing homes.
 The Cobnor Activity Centre and the Christian Youth Enterprise also offer some employment as does the Willows Riding School.
-From the answers to the questionnaire there are 139 people who live and also work within the Parish of which 88 work from home.
-There are 557 people who work outside the area. - 22) Response to the questionnaire indicates that there are about 23% of people over the age of 18 and a further 28% over 65 in the Parish who are either retired, in further education or currently not working. - 23) A number of people come into the Parish as customers of the businesses located here.
+From the answers to the questionnaire there are 139 people who live and also work within the Parish of which eighty-eight work from home.
+There are 557 people who work outside the area. - 22) Response to the questionnaires indicates that there are about 51% of people over the age of 18 in the parish with 28% of parish residents over 65. - 23) A number of people come into the Parish as customers of the businesses located here.
 The public houses, nurseries and nursing homes are the main beneficiaries of this.
 However, businesses run from home are also generating economic input to the Parish.
 These companies may expand in the future, requiring more extensive facilities.
-There are at least 44 small companies which would consider modern, local, commercial premises if they were available.
+There are at least fourty-four small companies which would consider modern, local, commercial premises if they were available.